US STOCKS-Wall St falls as Caterpillar, health stocks weigh

 * Investors await Yellen speech at 5 p.m.
 ET

-Sept 24 Key U.S. stock indexes fell in afternoon trading on Thursday, weighed by tumbling healthcare stocks and shares of market heavyweight Caterpillar after a cut in its sales forecast added to worries over sluggish global growth.

-Eight of the 10 major S&P sectors were lower, with the health sector's 1.4 percent fall leading the declines.
-The Nasdaq biotech sector was down 2.8 percent.
-Both indexes were on track for a fifth straight day of losses.
+Sept 24 U.S. stocks were lower by about 1 percent in afternoon trading on Thursday after Caterpillar's sales forecast cut dragged on industrials and exacerbated fears of slowing global economic growth, and as health stock slipped again.

-While the market pared losses somewhat in late afternoon trading, investors were cautious ahead of a speech by Federal Reserve Chair Janet Yellen, which could provide clues regarding the timing of an increase in U.S. interest rates.
+Investors were also cautious ahead of a speech by Federal Reserve Chair Janet Yellen, which could provide clues regarding the timing of an increase in interest rates.

-"You need to see better China data and more certainty about the Fed," said Scott Wren, senior global equity strategist at Wells Fargo Investment Institute in St. Louis, Missouri.

-"We're trading in these wide ranges due to continued uncertainty and Yellen's speaking tonight.
-We tell our clients expect a lot of these 20-30 point range days."

-Yellen, who is due to deliver an inflation speech at 5 p.m.
-ET (2100 GMT), had cited concerns about slowing global growth as a key reason for holding off from a long-anticipated Fed rate hike last Thursday.

-Shares in Caterpillar, the world's biggest mining and construction equipment maker, were down 6 percent at $65.94, making it the biggest drag on the Dow.
-It said it could cut up to 10,000 jobs as it faces challenging conditions in key regions and the mining and energy sector.
+Caterpillar, the world's biggest mining and construction equipment maker, said it could cut up to 10,000 jobs and shut plants as it faces challenging conditions in key regions and the mining and energy sector.

+The company's shares fell as much as 7.9 percent to a 5-year low and were the biggest drag on the Dow.
+The S&P industrials index fell 1.3 percent.

 "The (Caterpillar) news is not helping matters, it's emblematic of a weaker global economy," said Joseph Quinlan, chief market strategist for U.S. Trust, in New York.

-A gauge of U.S. business investment plans fell slightly in August, jobless claims barely rose last week, and new single-family home sales rose more quickly than expected in August.
+A gauge of U.S. business investment plans fell slightly in August, jobless claims barely rose last week, and new single-family home sales rose more quickly than expected in August, signs that global economic headwinds were doing little to impede U.S. growth.

+"The Fed has a credibility problem with the market and that will be a variable that will weigh on sentiment until it's reconciled," said Quinlan.

-The S&P 500 posted no new 52-week highs and 69 new lows; the Nasdaq recorded 16 new highs and 174 new lows.
-(Additional reporting By Tanya Agrawal in Bengaluru; Editing by Bernadette Baum)
+The S&P 500 index showed no new 52-week highs and 68 new lows, while the Nasdaq recorded 13 new highs and 162 new lows.
+(Reporting by Tanya Agrawal in Bengaluru; Editing by Savio D'Souza)

 LONDON, May 3 Live coverage of European markets now available on cpurl://apps.cp./cms/?pageId=livemarkets